Global Load Balancing using NSX ALB in VMC

 • Name: Provide a name for the DNS Virtual Service.

-• FQDN/IPv4 Address: Provide a free IP address from the pool which you configured for NSX ALB VIP.
-If the IP address is DNS resolvable, you can provide FQDN instead.
+• FQDN/IPv4 Address: Provide a free IP address from the pool which you configured for the Avi VIP.
+If the IP address is DNS resolvable, you can provide an FQDN instead.

 • Application Profile: Choose System-DNS profile.